ZiGaMi/ILI9488-XPT2046/README.md

 ```

 ### String drawing
-For drawing string to display first string pen shall be set.
-String pen define foreground, background color of string and font.
-Five different in size fonts are available to use, from 8pt to 24pt height.
+For drawing string onto display string pen should be set first.
+String pen defines font, foreground and background color of string.
+Five different font sizes are available (from 8pt to 24pt).

 - Function:
 ```